 From provided evidence, the jury must determine if interference has occurred.
 Interference shall be determined based on the articles 5404.1.1 and 5404.1.2 of the ICR.
-Sanction for a determined interference shall be decided using the Guidelines of intentional contact on the FIS Website.
+Sanction described under 5404.2 for a determined interference shall be decided using the Guidelines on Intentional Contact on the FIS Website.